Shopify/web-configs/Decision records/Library Extraction/00 - Use a Lerna monorepo.md

 The web foundation team's number of open source packages is set to grow exponentially as we pull libraries out of web.
 As of now we estimate [at least 19 new libraries](https://github.com/Shopify/web/projects/17) will need to be available to our react web projects.

 In the past we've tried pulling common bits of functionality into relatively granular repos, such as [@shopify/javascript-utilities](https://github.com/Shopify/javascript-utilities) and [@shopify/react-utilities](https://github.com/Shopify/react-utilities).
 This introduces a number of problems for developer workflows:
-- Testability - Packages with dependencies are hard to test together (NPM link, yarn link sucks)
+- Testability - Packages with dependencies are hard to test together
 - Developer Ergonomics - Packages with dependencies are hard to develop locally due to shortcomings of NPM / Yarn link
 - Grokability - It's hard to conceptualize multi-repo changes or refactors with PRs across different repos
 - Efficiency - It’s a major time sink to get reviews and tophats on several PRs to several repos in a row for one small change to a dependency